 The spectacular aerial displays are a highlight of the Regatta, with military displays, aerobatic displays and static helicopter displays a highlight.
-The Roulettes flew at the Royal Hobart Regatta in 2021 which was a spectacular sight. not available this year and Stan Tilley retiring after decades of outstanding displays at the Regatta.
+The Roulettes flew at the Royal Hobart Regatta in 2021 which was a spectacular sight but Unfortunately, this year they are unable to attend.
+Stan Tilley has retired after decades of outstanding displays at the Regatta.

 Stan Tilley, a long time supporter and Life Member of the Royal Hobart Regatta has retired – 2019 was his final aerobatic display for Royal Hobart Regatta patrons.
 Thanks for a great show Stan!